Who Can Join?

 Masters swimming clubs can also often be contacted through local pools and sports centres, some are listed in the Yellow Pages under 'Swimming Clubs' or have a website.

 It would be a good idea to contact the club or visit the pool when the club is training to introduce yourself and to find out whether the club suits you.
-Whilst making up your mind you can have 4 come-and-try sessions in the first month before you join.
-Once you find the right club, you can join and pay online (go through the members portal on the homepage).
+Whilst making up your mind, you can attend come-and-try sessions over a month before you join.
+Once you find the right club, you join and pay online (go through the members portal on the homepage).

 How much does it cost to join?